+She laughed.
 “You cannot procreate without me, but I can do so without you.”

 “Lilith,” he called out to her.
 “If you place this barrier between us, it will not go away.
 If you do what you intend, I cannot protect you.
 You will lose your humanity.”